qouteall/immptl/docs/wiki/Datapack-Based-Custom-Portal-Generation.md

 }
 ```

-`lapis_redstone_portal.json`: From overworld to alternate4.
+`lapis_redstone_portal.json`: From overworld to the chaos dimension.
 The overworld side frame is lapis block, but the other side's frame is redstone block.
-And for this portal, one block in the overworld corresponds to 8 blocks in alternate4.
+And for this portal, one block in the overworld corresponds to 8 blocks in chaos dimension.

+> It requires dimension `immersive_portals:chaos`.
+That dimension can be added by command  `/dims add_dimension "immersive_portals:chaos" chaos`

 ```
 {
   "schema_version": "imm_ptl:v1",
-  "from": [ "minecraft:overworld" ], "to": "immersive_portals:alternate4",
+  "from": [ "minecraft:overworld" ], "to": "immersive_portals:chaos",
   "space_ratio_from": 1, "space_ratio_to": 8,
   "form": {
     "type": "imm_ptl:classical",